Federal Student Aid (FAFSA)

 Loans available to eligible undergraduate, graduate, and professional students.
 A student does not have to demonstrate financial need to be eligible for this loan.

-For more information on Direct Subsidized and Unsubsidized Loans, please visit the following website.
+For more information, visit the Direct Subsidized and Unsubsidized Loans page of the Federal Student Aid website.

 A loan available to graduate students and parents of dependent undergraduate students for which the borrower is fully responsible for paying the interest regardless of the loan status.

-Institutional Aid is awarded on a first come first serve basis, and we cannot guarantee availability of Institutional Aid for Financial Applications received after May 1st (click here for further Financial Deadlines).
-Students looking to begin attendance in the Spring need to have their FAFSA or International Financial Need Questionnaire submitted by December 1st.
+Institutional Aid* is awarded based on a student’s need and on a first come first serve basis.
+We cannot guarantee availability of Institutional Aid for Financial Applications received after May 1st (for students beginning attendance in the Spring the deadline is November 1st).
+For further Financial Deadlines click here.

 Types of Institutional Aid

-Institutional Financial Aid includes a combination of scholarships and/or work-study^, and is awarded based on a student’s financial need.
+Institutional Financial Aid includes a combination of scholarships and/or campus employment.
 Additional Institutional Aid may be given to children whose parents are pastors or missionary.
-If a student fits this criteria, please contact the Financial Aid Office at firstname.lastname@example.org.
+If a student fits this criteria, please email the Financial Aid Office at firstname.lastname@example.org and indicate the student’s eligibility.

-Students who receive a work study position as part of their Institutional Financial Aid are typically awarded between 70 to 200 hours for one semester at the prevailing student wage.
+Campus Employment funds earned through part-time employment on the Elim Campus.
+Students awarded this position as part of their Institutional Financial Aid are typically awarded between 60 to 150 hours for one semester at the prevailing student wage.

-If you receive a work study position all required paperwork and deadlines can be found here.
+If you receive a campus employment position all required paperwork and deadlines can be found here.

-Students who are given the position of RA are awarded $1,000 per academic year.
+Students who are selected for the position of RA are awarded $1,000 per academic year.

 Applied Ministry Certificate Scholarship